'Silent' spread of polio in New York drives CDC to consider additional vaccinations for some people

 The vaccine educator said the CDC team has been intent on learning the best ways to communicate with members of this community, who tend not to use the internet and instead get a lot of their information from the messaging platform WhatsApp as well as community newspapers.

-This week, Rockland County and local health-care providers distributed an infographic in English and Yiddish that announced, "Polio is spreading in Rockland County."
+This week, Rockland County and local health-care providers distributed an infographic in several languages, including Yiddish, that announced, "Polio is spreading in Rockland County."

 The vaccine educator in Rockland County said that at the meetings with the CDC team, "we spoke about the need for messaging that resonates, and a press release is not going to cut it."